 - Immediately report the incident to staff so they can document the fall.

 - If possible, take photos of the spot where the fall occurred and get the names and phone numbers of any witness to your fall.

 - Keep the footwear you were wearing.
 Seal the clothes you were wearing in a plastic bag if they have the residue of the liquid you slipped in.

 - Seek medical attention as soon as you can, most importantly for your own health, but also to help document any injuries you may have suffered in the fall.

-When a Property Occupier is Liable for a Slip and Fall
+When a Property Occupier is Liable

 Injuries on public property or business premises commonly result from a person tripping on or slipping in some hazardous condition of the property.
 The property owner or occupier is responsible for a slip or trip and fall accident if property owner either created the hazardous condition, or knew or should have known about it, and then did not take proper steps to either warn the visitor about the hazard or make the premises safe.